 Be Proactive: If you happen to get wait-listed at a favorite college there are some steps you can take to better your chances of getting admitted.
 Once you have determined that this one college could indeed be for you, write a concise but sincere letter, upload it to the college portal, or email it to the proper admissions contact.
 Oftentimes, this will be the person whose name is on the letter informing you that you have been wait-listed.
 You should also send a copy to the admissions representative for your region.
 This letter should briefly but specifically address why you are pursuing the school and any new developments that have taken place since you applied, such as awards or notable academic or extracurricular achievements.
 You can also reiterate why you believe this college is the right fit for you, and how you will add value on campus as a student.

-During second semester of senior year, I have continued to work on and improve my writing.
+During the second semester of senior year, I continued to work on and improve my writing.
 This hard work paid off when I received an “A” on my senior research paper for English.
 My school also selected my paper as a submission to the district’s high school writing contest.

-You can also ask your guidance counselor, dean or perhaps even the principal to make a phone call to the college on your behalf.
-However, use this option with discretion, for most guidance counselors will only do this for one college.
-Further, it would be expected that you would attend the college if you were then offered a spot, so be sure this college is what you really want.
-Ultimately, unless you have a compelling reason to pursue a college, prolonging the anxiety of the college admissions process by remaining on a school’s waitlist is not practical or helpful.
-Although the waiting list can seem like a last-minute reprieve from the dreaded denial, there are advantages to picking a school that has accepted you and looking ahead to your college career.
+You can also ask your guidance counselor, dean, or perhaps even the principal to make a phone call to the college on your behalf.
+However, use this option with discretion, for school counselors usually will only do this for one college.
+Further, it would be expected that you would attend the college if you were then offered a spot, so be sure this college is what you really want and that your parents are on board with the decision, including the cost of that college.